Some links in this post may be affiliate links

 Ocassionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.

-Kalanchoe beharensis (Elephant's Ear Kalanchoe) problems are dropping leaves, drooping leaves, leggy growth, pests and diseases among others.
-Keep reading for more on these problems, their remedies and solutions.
+Elephant's Ear Kalanchoe problems are dropping leaves, drooping leaves, leggy growth, pests and diseases among others.
+Keep reading for more on these problems and their remedies.

-Dropping leaves on Kalanchoe beharensis is caused by inconsistent watering and temperature stress.
+Dropping leaves off Kalanchoe beharensis is caused by inconsistent watering or temperature stress.

 Inconsistent watering: Do not water on a schedule.
 Water when the top 2-3 inches of soil dry and do allow the soil ball to dry out completely.

-Temperature stress: Keep the plant away from both hot and cold drafts from heat sources, AC units, windy doors among others.
+Temperature stress: Keep the plant away from sources of drafts like heat sources, AC units, windy doors among others.

 Drooping leaves on Elephant's Ear Kalanchoe is caused by underwatering and hot drafts.